 La Vergne is a medium-sized city located in the state of Tennessee.
 With a population of 35,819 people and seven constituent neighborhoods, La Vergne is the 19th largest community in Tennessee.

 La Vergne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Vergne is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in La Vergne who work in office and administrative support (13.64%), sales jobs (9.48%), and food service (8.99%).
+Overall, La Vergne is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in La Vergne who work in office and administrative support (11.59%), management occupations (8.43%), and sales jobs (8.41%).

 Also of interest is that La Vergne has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in La Vergne who are college-educated is close to the national average for all communities of 21.84%: 19.42% of the adults in La Vergne have a bachelor's degree or advanced degree.
+The education level of La Vergne citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.90% of adults 25 and older in La Vergne have a college degree.

 La Vergne is an extremely ethnically-diverse city.
 The people who call La Vergne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Vergne residents report their race to be White, followed by Black or African-American.
 La Vergne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.12% of the city’s residents.
-Important ancestries of people in La Vergne include German, English, French , and Italian.
+People of Hispanic or Latino origin account for 20.94% of the city’s residents.
+Important ancestries of people in La Vergne include Irish, German, English, African, and Italian.

 The most common language spoken in La Vergne is English.
 Other important languages spoken here include Spanish and African languages.